maedama/reprow/README.md

 Instead of listening to http socket and reverse proxying it to application server like nginx, it pulls job from backend queue and  proxies it to application server with HTTP.

-By doing so it can provider
+By doing so it can provide:

 * Language/Queue backend(i.e SQS) independent frameworks for job queue workers
 * Using standard protocols (HTTP) to work well with soa/microservice architecture